JakubKus/jkus.dev/_posts/how-to-reuse-scss-parent-selector-in-nested-ones.md

 ---
-title: "How to reuse scss parent selector in nested ones"
+title: 'How to reuse scss parent selector in nested ones'
-date: "2020-09-07"
+date: '2020-09-07'
 excerpt: "Today I'll show you my new approach for writing selectors using parent selectors with BEM modifiers."
 ---

 Today I'll show you my new approach for writing selectors using parent